ECliamb/engineering-test/README.md

 # Tasks

-Your task is to answer some questions and perform some actions.
+Your task is to answer some questions and complete the following tasks below - We're looking for solutions that demonstrate passion, effort and knowledge (typescript, caching, testing, state etc.).
 Send a link with your solution and accompanying notes to engineering@eurocamp.co.uk or your representative. <b>Please note we can't accept zip files containing solutions, please utilise github, dropbox or google drive.</b>

 With all tasks - **please add comments, utilise tests and submit clear instructions on running your solution.**